hunteryavitz/smoochItApi/README.md

-# smoochit
+# smoochIt API
-android app that shares images with friends' and family's digital picture frames
+api for smoochIt app that receives images and forwards to digital picture frames